Modelling two-dimensional droplet rebound off deep fluid baths: Viscosity consideration

-In Figure~\ref{fig:varyingviscosity} we observe the effect that the damping has on the rebound, specifically plotting the vertical height of the centre of mass.
-The DNS result only has negligible numerical damping at the level of the finite volume scheme employed therein, and we note that the deflection at first point of contact of the drop and bath is much more pronounced, and similarly the turning point is much sharper.
-By contrast, the solid drop case leads to a smooth rebound, and as the damping is increased during contact, the trajectory smooths out and approaches the solid case.
-What is perhaps more interesting is the effect that switching off the damping has in the post-contact trajectory, which in the case of large $A$ there is a larger oscillation in the trajectory, closer aligned to the behaviour of the DNS results.
-The lightly damped, small $A$, cases instead present with a smooth exit trajectory which has a higher exit velocity.
-Further investigation could be done into the energy transfers present within this system as the kinetic energy of the droplet's motion transfers into the surface waves causing deformation, and the effect that damping has on that system.
+In Figure~\ref{fig:varyingviscosity} we observe the effect that the damping has on the rebound, specifically plotting the vertical height of the south pole.
+The DNS result which does not have a modified viscosity has a pronounced and sharper deflection at first point of contact of the drop and bath.
+By contrast, the solid drop case leads to a smooth trajectory.
+The switching off of the additional viscosity post-contact allows for the oscillations that are expected, and are closer aligned to the behaviour of the DNS results.
+Further investigation of energy transfers during impact could lead to improved reduced models.

+\paragraph{Funding:}K.A.P is supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project EP/S022945/1.
+R.C. gratefully acknowledges support from US-CBET/UK-EPSRC grant EP/W016036/1.